rikiitokazu/AIStoryGenerator/README.md

 # About this project

-Utilizing Open-AI's API (DALL-E model) to generate dynamic images to mimic illustrations for stories that do not have illustrations
+Programmed a mobile application using Open-AI's API (DALL-E model) to generate dynamic images to mimic illustrations for stories that do not have illustrations.

 Used MeaningCloud API to generate specific summaries of text that is pushed into the Open-AI's API prompt.
 Allows for quick, accurate, and automated results.

 # Tech Stack